Importance of Scam Victims Avoiding the Vigilante Trap

 Community Support and Awareness

-New scam victims can find solace and support in community support groups, such as those offered by SCARS, where they can share experiences and coping strategies.
+New scam victims can find solace and support in community support groups, where they can share experiences and coping strategies.
 Raising awareness about scams and supporting others going through similar ordeals can be empowering and contribute to preventing future scams.

 Remember